Last Updated on October 8, 2022 by Rebecca Lake

 What Is CIT Savings Connect?

-The CIT Bank Savings Connect account is an online, high-yield savings account that’s connected to a CIT interest-bearing eChecking account.
+The CIT Bank Savings Connect account is an online, high-yield savings account.
 Deposits to a CIT Savings Connect account earn interest at a competitive rate, with no monthly service fees.

-Both CIT Savings Connect and CIT eChecking are FDIC-insured accounts.
+Is CIT Bank FDIC insured?
+Yes, CIT Bank offers FDIC-insured accounts.
 The standard FDIC insurance coverage limit is $250,000 per depositor, per account ownership type, per financial institution.

 The CIT Savings Connect account has a low $100 minimum opening deposit.
-When you open this account, you’ll automatically open an eChecking account, which also has a $100 initial deposit.
+You can open a Savings Connect account as a stand-alone account or together with an eChecking account, which also has a $100 initial deposit.
 Both accounts earn interest, so you’re always growing your money.

 There are no setup fees and no monthly service fees.
-You’ll get a debit card with your eChecking account and fee-free access to ATMs nationwide.
+If you also open an eChecking account, you’ll get a debit card with fee-free access to ATMs nationwide.
 CIT reimburses up to $30 per month in foreign ATM surcharges.

 Note: CIT Bank does not have an ATM network of its own.